Overview

 • a toxicology screening to test for drugs, poisons, or toxins

-• Imaging scans such as a CT scan or MRI scan also can help by providing a clear picture of the brain.
-These scans allow your doctor to see abnormalities like blocked blood flow or a tumor.
+• Imaging scans such as CT scan or MRI scans provide detailed brain images, helping detect abnormalities like blocked blood flow or tumors.

 Not everyone who has one fits will have another one, and because fits can isolate an incident, your doctor may not decide to start treatment until you've had over one.